seankhom/seankhom.github.io/index.md

 * ENGR 132: Transforming Ideas to Innovation II (Spring '22)
 * ENGR 133: Transforming Ideas to Innovation, EPICS (Fall '22)

+In Spring 2023, I will be serving as a TA for the new FYE Computer Labs and will also be assisting in curriculum development for the first year engineering courses.

 ## Projects

 Year | Name | Description
 -----|-------|--------
+2022 |GNSS Signal Processing | Semester Long project involving analysis of GNSS signal processing techniques for error correction
 2022 | ASTRA | Model Rocket that enables active controls utilizes Kalman Filtering 2021 | Inventory Management Tool | Developed Tool for Elkhart Brass to manage inventory from different Facilities 2020| Robotic Hand | Developed robotic hand that mirrored controller's hand movements and won Air Force Office of Research Award